masagrator/Status-Monitor-Overlay/README.md

 - CPU Usage for each core

 # Planned:
+- Reduce window size
-- Currenly used clocks
+- Show currenly used clocks
-- Temperatures
+- Show temperatures
-- Memory Used
+- Show memory Used
-- GPU Usage (at this moment I don't have any clue how to do it)
+- Show GPU Usage (at this moment I don't have any clue how to do it)

 ---